Particulars of Directors

 Nic Earner (Non-Executive Director)

-Prior to his appointment as the Group’s Chief Operations Officer in August 2013 he spent four years at Straits Resources Ltd including two years as Executive General Manager – Operations, supervising up to 1,000 employees in open cut and underground gold mines and an underground copper mine.
+Mr Earner was employed by Straits Resources Ltd for a four year period, including two years as Executive General Manager – Operations, supervising up to 1,000 employees in open cut and underground gold mines and an underground copper mine.
 During the eleven years before that he had various roles at Rio Tinto Coal Australia’s Mount Thorley Warkworth coal mine and BHPB/WMC Olympic Dam copper-uranium-gold operations.
 Mr Earner’s eight years at Olympic Dam included roles managing the Concentrator and Hydromet functions which included substantial milling, leaching and solvent extraction circuits.
 His other positions included Production Superintendent – Smelting, and Senior Engineer – Process Control, Instrumentation and Communications.

 MSc, FAusIMM, FAIG, FIMMM, FSEG, MSGA, MGSA, FAICD

 Mr Chalmers is a geologist and graduate of the Western Australia Institute of Technology (Curtin University) and has a Master of Science degree from the University of Leicester in the United Kingdom.
 He has worked in the mining and exploration industry for over 50 years, during which time he has had experience in all facets of exploration and mining through feasibility and development to the production phase.
-Mr Chalmers was Technical Director of Alkane until his appointment as Managing Director in 2006, overseeing the group’s minerals exploration efforts across Australia and the development and operations of the Peak Hill Gold Mine (NSW).
+Mr Chalmers has had a 30-year involvement in the rare metal and rare earth industry, and he managed the geology, process development and global marketing effort for the Dubbo Project, advancing it to the threshold of development.
+Mr Chalmers is also currently the Technical Director of Alkane Resources Ltd and has held that role since 2017.
+Prior to that, he held the role of Managing Director.

 Gavin Smith (Non-Executive Director)